vgvassilev/clad/docs/userDocs/source/user/reference.rst

                   CladFunction differentiate(Fn fn, const char* args)

-   In very brief, this function differentiate functions using the forward mode automatic differentiation.

-   More specifically, this function performs partial differentiation of the provided function (``fn``) using the forward mode automatic differentiation with respect to parameter specified in ``args``.
-Template parameter ``N`` denotes the derivative order.

-   Please refer this to know more about the forward mode automatic differentiation.
-   For now it is enough to know that forward mode automatic differentiation (AD) is more efficient than the reverse mode automatic differentiation when the number of output parameters of the function are greater than the number of input parameters of the function.
+   Differentiates ``fn`` with respect to the one parameter named in ``args``, using forward mode.
+The generated function has the signature of ``fn`` and returns the derivative in place of the value.
+If ``args`` is omitted, the first parameter is used.

+   One call gives the derivative with respect to one parameter, so forward mode suits a function with more outputs than inputs.
+Reverse mode is the choice when there are many inputs; :doc:`Core Concepts <CoreConcepts>` explains why.

    .. literalinclude:: ../../../../test/Documentation/Reference/Differentiate.cpp
       :language: cpp